 Rye flour - the flavor of rye pairs very well with chocolate, if you don't have any on hand, feel free to substitute whole wheat flour

-Cocoa powder - quality matters for chocolate, invest in good quality chocolate for this recipe
+Cocoa powder and dark chocolate chips - quality matters for chocolate, invest in good quality chocolate for this recipe

 Sourdough starter - make sure you have a mature, active bubbly starter before starting this recipe